-The study was a double-blind, randomized, placebo-controlled, sequential dose study conducted in adults with moderate to severe alopecia areata to assess the efficacy and safety of CTP-543.
-In the study, 149 patients were randomized to receive one of three doses of CTP-543 (4 mg, 8 mg, 12 mg) or placebo twice daily.
+The double-blind, randomized, placebo-controlled, sequential dose study was conducted in adults with moderate to severe alopecia areata to assess the efficacy and safety of CTP-543.
+149 patients were randomized to receive one of three doses of CTP-543 (4 mg, 8 mg, 12 mg) or placebo twice daily.
 The primary end point of the study was the proportion of respondents at week 24 of treatment, defined as a reduction in the SALT score of ≥50% relative to baseline.
 In this study, the patient enrollment criteria were SALT for at least 50%, and all patients had an average SALT score of approximately 88%, with 0% indicating no scalp alopecia and 100% indicating complete scalp alopecia.
 All patients who completed 24 weeks of treatment in the 12 mg cohort had the opportunity to continue into a separate extended study to assess the long-term safety and efficacy of CTP-543.

 Figure 1 CTP-543 treatment of alopecia areata

 Dr. James V. Cassella, Chief Development Officer of Concert Pharma, said that “we are very satisfied with these clinical results and continue to believe that CTP-543 has the potential to be the best treatment for alopecia areata.
 Dr. Brett King, associate professor of dermatology at Yale University School of Medicine, said: “The results of a phase II study of CTP-543 (a JAK inhibitor) in patients with alopecia areata are very encouraging.
 More and more evidence supported JAK as a target for the treatment of alopecia areata.
 This has prompted the dermatology community to be passionate about addressing the important needs of patients who are not satisfied.”